 by anthony on 09/01/10 at 3:48 pm

-Top aligned labels are faster and easier to fill out than left or right aligned labels.
-This is because top aligned labels require half as many visual fixations than left or right aligned labels.
-Top aligned labels also allow users to move down the form in one visual direction, instead of two visual directions with left and right aligned labels.
-This makes filling out forms quicker and easier.
+Top aligned labels are faster and easier to fill out than left and right aligned labels.
+This is because top aligned labels only need half as many visual fixations.
+Top aligned labels also allow users to move down the form in one visual direction.
+Left and right aligned labels require two visual directions to fill out.

 The only drawback with top aligned labels is that they can make the form long.
-However, on the web, where users scroll often, this doesn’t seem like a big problem.
-In fact, by reducing the font size of the labels and the whitespace between fields you can decrease the form length.
+But on the web users scroll often, so this isn’t a big problem.
+By reducing the font size of labels and whitespace between fields you can decrease the form length.
 You can also break the form up into multiple pages to make each part of the form shorter.

 The difference is clear.
 Top aligned labels are easier on the eyes and make forms easier to fill out.
 Although they can make a form appear longer, when users fill it out they’ll notice a big difference in the time and effort to complete it.

 If top aligned labels are able to give users a better experience with forms, it’s well worth adopting.
 Designers should think more about form label alignment.
 It can make the difference between a user completing the form or abandoning it.